Songwriter, Singer, Guitarist

 Robert sings, and plays acoustic guitar and clarinet.
 Four of the tracks feature acclaimed Scottish string quartet, Innotet, with violinists Seonaid Aitken and Innes Watson also contributing to backing vocals.

-Robert is currently engaged in The Songwriting Academy's Platinum Mentoring Programme and is involved in collaborative projects with other songwriters from the UK and around the world.
-He is also writing for TV and film.
+Robert is involved in diverse collaborative projects with other songwriters from the UK and around the world.
+He is also writing for other artists, TV and film.
+A recent co-writing project resulted in a Nashville release in January 2023.

 I have discovered the premier exponent of British-Hungarian chanson.
 Robert Severin's songs are lyrically led but all with beautiful, delicate, highly original tunes...
 A truly gifted songwriter, he is a Jacques Brel for our times.
 Colin Bailey, RnR Magazine 5/5 stars.